Quick Page Links

 - Signs that my baby is drinking enough milk while breastfeeding.

-Always stay hydrated, drink eight or more glasses of water a day, and remain well-nourished while breastfeeding.
+Always hydrate, drink eight or more glasses of water daily, and remain well-nourished while breastfeeding.

 Finding you may have insufficient breastmilk supply may come as a great shock, especially if you've previously had no such issues.
 While it may be cause for concern, it is more common than you think.